 - 6. In the post-cold war environment, the focus on the internal governance of States as a characteristic of self-determination emerged.
 Following the end of communism, democratic governance was increasingly viewed as a normative rule of the international system and the essential elements of democracy were derived from the right to political participation as established in the Charter of the United Nations, article 21 of the Universal Declaration of Human Rights and article 25 of the International Covenant on Civil and Political Rights. - 7.
 As the most controversial and contested right in international law, self-determination posed substantial challenges for the indigenous participants in the 25 years of developing the United Nations Declaration on the Rights of Indigenous Peoples.
-There were several States that continued to argue that the right to self-determination would lead to secession, as borne out in the decolonization movement.
-Those concerns were averted by including in the Declaration a safeguard clause in article 46.
-The safeguard clause was extracted from the Declaration on Principles of International Law Concerning Friendly Relations and Cooperation among States in Accordance with the Charter of the United Nations, to guarantee the territorial integrity of States.
-In fact, article 46 became a catch-all provision to arrest State fears about the implications of the recognition of indigenous rights upon State systems.
-The recognition of indigenous peoples' right to self-determination in the United Nations Declaration on the Rights of Indigenous Peoples was pioneering because it was the application of the right to self-determination to a group.
+Despite the right of all peoples to self-determination enshrined in the two Covenants, there were several States that continued to argue that the right to self-determination would lead to secession.
+Those same States did not accept that decolonization applied to indigenous peoples.
+Instead, African States insisted that the existing text in article 46 (1) be amended, relying upon the Declaration on Principles of International Law Concerning Friendly Relations and Co-operation among States in Accordance with the Charter of the United Nations, so as to guarantee the territorial integrity of States.